Melldok/angular-retro-futuristic-portfolio/Portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Configuration for i18n

+This project is configured to support multiple languages.
+The default language is English.
+The supported languages are English and Spanish.
+The configuration is in the `angular.json` file.
+The configuration is as follows:

+This project uses angular 18.1
+The configuration can be found on the `angular.json` and the `httpLoaderFactory.ts file` found on app/config This project uses SSR so   .